kaitolucifer/python_tutorial/README.md

 # python_tutorial
-A Tutorial of Python from CS228 translated to Japanese
+A tutorial of Python from CS228 translated to Japanese